Friday, January 30, 2015

 Abby: At the time I decided to transition, I had been part of a Native American sweat lodge for about two years.
 I was the only “guy” among the group of 6 or 7 people who maintained the lodge and made the monthly lodges happen, so it gave me a chance to be among other women on a spiritual journey.

-Also, the decision to begin transition occurred in that lodge on Labor Day weekend of 2005.
+Abby: The decision to begin transition occurred in that lodge on Labor Day weekend of 2005.
 So that lodge was very important to me.
 However, when I told the water pourer (the woman who led the sweat lodge ceremonies) that I was going to live as a woman, she banned me from the lodge unless I continued to present as a man, with only a few minor concessions.

-Given the reverence in which transgender people were traditionally held in many Native American tribes before the missionaries came, that decision surprised me.
+Abby: Given the reverence in which transgender people were traditionally held in many Native American tribes before the missionaries came, that decision surprised me.
 The loss of that lodge and that community was one of the most painful parts of my transition.

-Monika: What do you think about the present situation of transgender women in American society?
+Monika: Looking more broadly, how would you describe the present situation of transgender women in American society?

 Abby: To be blunt, it’s very hard and very dangerous, especially for trans women of color.
 The intersection of poverty, misogyny, transphobia, and racism drives many of us into the underground economy, like sex work, to survive and finance our transitions.
 That creates a very complex problem that requires cooperation and collaboration with other organizations working on all those issues to ever solve it.

-I acknowledge my privilege as a white, well-educated woman with a good, secure job where my being transgender is not an issue.
+Abby: I acknowledge my privilege as a white, well-educated woman with a good, secure job where my being transgender is not an issue.
 So, I have managed to escape most of the hardship that our community must endure.
 While I identify issues that affect others, such as racism, as part of the problem, I never try to speak for those who are directly affected.
 Instead, I strive to push those voices forward.

-Abby: I believe the concept that discrimination against trans people comes from our defiance of gender and sex stereotypes is important since that is also the source of much of the bias against lesbian, gay and bisexual people, rather than who they love or what they do in the privacy of their bedrooms.
-Thus, that principal can unite, rather than divide, us in working together against discrimination against any of us.
+Abby: I believe the concept that discrimination against trans people comes from our defiance of gender and sex stereotypes is important since that is also the source of much of the bias against lesbian, gay, and bisexual people, rather than who they love or what they do in the privacy of their bedrooms.
+Thus, that principle can unite, rather than divide, us in working together against discrimination against any of us.

-More recently, there has been much controversy about Jeffrey Tambor playing a newly-transitioning, elderly trans woman in the Amazon TV series “Transparent.”
+Abby: More recently, there has been much controversy about Jeffrey Tambor playing a newly-transitioning, elderly trans woman in the Amazon TV series “Transparent.”
 Many are upset at yet another cisgender person portraying a trans woman.
 That doesn’t bother me in this instance, since I think an elderly cisgender man is able to portray very well, both physically and emotionally, the awkwardness of a trans woman just beginning to present to the world as a woman.

-In general, I am very happy about the growing number of positive portrayals of trans people, both young and old, in the media.
+Abby: In general, I am very happy about the growing number of positive portrayals of trans people, both young and old, in the media.
 Public figures like Laverne Cox, Janet Mock, and Geena Rocero have been a big part of that increasing public awareness.
 Because they conform to mainstream standards of feminine beauty, they are invited to appear in the media and, then, they take advantage of that platform to advocate for the rest of us and to push other voices forward.
 It’s creating an upswell of education and support that is wonderful to see.

 Lecturing on transgender discrimination at the